Topological cyclic homology via the norm: Adams operations

 \section{Adams operations}

 In this section, we study the circle power operations on $THH(R)$ for a commutative ring $R$ and on $\ATHH(R)$ for a commutative $A$-algebra $R$.
 Such operations were first defined on Hochschild homology by Loday~\cite{Loday} and Gerstenhaber-Schack~\cite{GerstenhaberSchack} and explained by McCarthy \cite{McCarthy} in terms of covering maps of the circle and extended to $THH$ by \cite{MSV}.
 Following~\cite[4.5.3]{BCD}, we refer to these as \term{Adams operations} and denote as $\psi^{r}$ (though in older literature~\cite[4.5.16]{LodayCyclic}, the Adams operations differ by a factor of the operation number $r$).
-Specifically, we study how the operations interact with the equivariance, and we show that when $r$ is prime to $p$, $\psi^{r}$ descends to an operation on $TR(R)$, $TC(R)$, and in the commutative $A$-algebra context to an operation on $\opATR(R)$ and $\opATC(R)$, cf.~\cite[\S7]{BCD}.
-We study the effect of $\psi^{r}$ on $\opATR_{0}(R)$ and $\opATC_{0}(R)$, where it is shown to be the identity on $\opATR_{0}(R)$ when $R$ is connective.
+Specifically, we study how the operations interact with the equivariance, and we show that when $r$ is prime to $p$, $\psi^{r}$ descends to an operation on $TR(R)$, $TC(R)$, cf.~\cite[\S7]{BCD}.
+We study the effect of $\psi^{r}$ on $TR_{0}(R)$ and $TC_{0}(R)$, where we shown it is the identity on $TR_{0}(R)$ when $R$ is connective.

 We recall the construction of McCarthy's Adams operations, which ultimately derives from the identification of $N^{\cyc}_{\sma_{A}}R$ as the tensor $R\otimes S^{1}$ in the category of commutative $A$-algebras.
 Using the standard model for the circle as the geometric realization of a simplicial set $S^{1}\subdot$ (with one $0$-simplex and one non-degenerate $1$-simplex), the tensor identification is just observing that $N^{\cyc}_{\sma_A}R$ is the simplicial object obtained by taking $S^{1}\subdot$ coproduct factors of $R$ in simplicial degree $\ssdot$,